Chaotic Dynamics and Zero Distribution: Implications and Applications in Control Theory for Yitang Zhang's Landau Siegel Zero Theorem: Abstract

 \section{Abstract}

 This study delves into the realm of chaotic dynamics derived from Dirichlet L-functions, drawing inspiration from Yitang Zhang's groundbreaking work on Landau–Siegel zeros.
-The dynamic behavior reveals a profound chaos, corroborated by the calculated Lyapunov exponents and entropy, which attest to the system's inherent unpredictability.
-The examination of stability further uncovers the instability of fixed points.
-Most notably, these findings unveil a compelling connection between the studied dynamics and the intricate distribution of zeros, thereby offering indirect support for Zhang's groundbreaking theorem concerning Landau–Siegel zeros.
+The dynamic behavior reveals profound chaos, corroborated by the calculated Lyapunov exponents and entropy, attesting to the system's inherent unpredictability.